-Have you ever been on a late night walk through the moors (or whatever your local version of the moors happens to be) and heard a mournful cry?
+Have you ever been on a late-night walk through the moors (or whatever your local version of the moors happens to be) and heard a mournful cry?
 Or have you been lying in your bed, restless, and heard three knocks at your door?
 If so, supernatural beings may be giving you warning signs about some impending doom that’s coming your way.

-There have been multiple of sightings of creatures like West Virginia’s Mothman who have predicted catastrophic events throughout the 20th century.
+There have been multiple sightings of creatures like West Virginia’s Mothman who have predicted catastrophic events throughout the 20th century.
 To learn about all the ways you can spot danger by using supernatural entities, keep reading and make sure you stay inside.

 There’s no way around it, harbingers of doom are the worst.
-First of all, no one likes to be given a creepy warning sign, and secondly they’re spooky as all get out.
-None of the ghouls sent to deliver paranormal prophecies are even remotely cuddly - they’re all, like, demon dogs, or hags who sleep in a river, or giant headless crows that glide through noxious fumes.
+First of all, no one likes to be given a creepy warning sign, and secondly, they’re spooky as all get out.
+None of the ghouls sent to deliver paranormal prophecies are even remotely cuddly - they’re all, like, demon dogs or hags who sleep in a river or giant headless crows that glide through noxious fumes.
 If you’ve seen any of these creatures, you may want to start putting your last will and testament in order.

 The Mothman may be the most well-known paranormal harbinger of doom in the world.
-This creature was witnessed by multiple West Virginians throughout 1966 and 67 prior to the collapse of the Silver Bridge on December 15, 1967.
-There's no argument that the Mothman is never something that you want to see, but there are disagreements about whether or not the creature is simply a harbinger of doom or if it actually causes the destruction that comes in its wake.
+This creature was witnessed by multiple West Virginians throughout 1966 and '67 prior to the collapse of the Silver Bridge on December 15, 1967.
+There's no argument that the Mothman is something that you never want to see, but there are disagreements about whether or not the creature is simply a harbinger of doom or if it actually causes the destruction that comes in its wake.

-The final Mothman sighting occurred prior to the Silver Bridge's collapse, leading many to believe that all of its appearances were meant to warn people about the accident.
+The final Mothman sighting occurred prior to the Silver Bridge's collapse, leading many to believe that all of its appearances were meant to warn people about the incident.
 Some people have even claimed to have seen the Mothman near the bridge just before it fell into the river.

 Black Bird Of Chernobyl

-Detroit has it hard enough, do they really need an evil sprite running around town and causing mischief where ever he appears?
+Detroit has it hard enough, do they really need an evil sprite running around town and causing mischief where ever it appears?
 The Nain Rouge is a red, impish creature who kind of looks like what you would imagine a cartoon devil to look like.

 The Flying Dutchman

-According to legend, in the 17th century a ship named the Flying Dutchman was sailing around the Cape of Good Hope when it ran into a storm.
+According to legend, in the 17th century, a ship named the Flying Dutchman was sailing around the Cape of Good Hope when it ran into a storm.
 Rather than batten down the hatches or head in the opposite direction, the captain ordered the ship to continue sailing into the inclement weather.